Clicky

 Using a One Man Limited Company?

-If you are not currently operating via an umbrella but would still like to exploit the tax savings available with pension investment then there are a number of ways you can benefit.
-Contractors with their own limited company can significantly reduce a Corporation Tax bill by investing directly into a pension via the company’s business bank account.
+If you are not currently operating via an umbrella but would still like to exploit the tax savings available with pension investment then there are several ways you can benefit.

-This can be a very efficient means for transferring company funds into personal hands without a hefty tax bill.
-Contractors that are nearing or over age 55 can even look forward to releasing 25% of their pension pot as a tax-free lump sum and so you could potentially invest current or retained profits tax-efficiently today and tomorrow draw out 25% without paying any tax.
+Contractors nearing or over age 55 can even look forward to releasing 25% of their pension pot as a tax-free lump sum, so you could potentially invest current or retained profits tax-efficiently today and tomorrow draw out 25% without paying any tax.

 Decisions, decisions

-With most good pensions you have complete flexibility to how your funds are invested so you can tailor your investment to suit your individual needs.
-A contractor specialist IFA can advise you on the investment path that would most suit your retirement goals and your current attitude to risk, helping you make an informed decision on your future nest egg.
+A contractor specialist IFA can advise you on the investment path that would most suit your retirement goals and your current attitude to risk, helping you make an informed decision about your future nest egg.

 Please use this article as a guide only.
 You should seek professional advice when evaluating your pension options.

-Our Partner Contractor Accountants
+Our Partner Accountants